aimms/how-to/Articles/517/517-runtime-functions-with-arguments.rst

 To create local identifiers, including procedure and function arguments, first create a global declaration section, and, when finished, move the declaration section below the procedure or function being created.

+Please use the following project to follow this article:

+    :download:`Example Download <model/rtlfnc.zip>`

-To show what happens:
+To Show what Happens
 ----------------------

-For instance, to create a variant of Sqrt, do the following steps:
+For instance, to create a variant of :any:`Sqrt`, do the following steps:

 #.
 Create the function, including specifications for the attributes ``body`` and ``arguments``.